 Specializing in fashion and portraits, my style consists of surreal, ethereal, and whimsical imagery.
 I’ve gained attention through my conceptual and surreal photography, which I find to be the most soul-fulfilling.
-Although I’ve been a photographer for more than 10 years, I still consider myself a newbie, as there is still so much out there to learn.
+Although I’ve been a photographer for more than ten years I still consider myself a newbie, as there is so much out there to learn.

 Some of my favorite works are from experimental shoots, where I attempted to do something out of my comfort zone.
-Initially, I’m often skeptical of it working, but if you don’t try something new, you will never learn.
+Initially I’m often skeptical of it working, but if you don’t try something new then you will never learn.
 From compositing to crafting, and from wardrobe creation to set design, the possibilities are endless!

-Once you’ve gained confidence, I suggest reaching out to local like-minded creatives; always look to learn from others.
-Your knowledge on each aspect of the creation process will broaden
+Once you’ve gained confidence, I suggest reaching out to local like-minded creatives; always look to learn from others, and your knowledge on each aspect of the creation process will broaden.

 Shooting a creative composite

 01. Start with the subject

 When I’m shooting a look for compositing, I like to start with the shot that will contain the subject.
 For this image, I had my sister-in-law sit on a stool and place her legs on a table, since I planned on doing a levitation image.
 I also had her flip her hair forward, for a more mysterious, dreamy feel.